stainesa/ttable/README.md

 # ttable
-More flexible approach to tables and tabulation in R (currently embryonic)
+More flexible, but embryonic and unusable, approach to tables and tabulation in R

 The key aim here is a dataframe based tabulation package.
 R has many excellent tools for tables, most of which produce lists or arrays of various types.
-Their goal is to produce something taht can be printed, to provide a quick summary of a dataframe.
+Their goal is to produce something that can be printed, to provide a quick summary of a dataframe.
 There seem to be three common use cases for tables in data analysis
 * Cross-tabulation, counts by factor levels.
 The key function is table, but xtab, and ftab, both in base R, have similar functions.
 * table(diamonds$cut)